linhbuimai/tour-of-beam/docs/ptransform_02_core.md

         return [len(element)]
 ```

->  (??) your implementation of DoFn should idempotent regardless of number of invocation.
-As such, you should not in any way modify the parameters provided to the `ProcessElement` method, or any side inputs.
+> Beam does not guarantee the number of invocation (a `DoFn` instance can be invoked multiple times) your implementation of DoFn should idempotent regardless of number of invocation. -->  should not modify the parameters provided to the `ProcessElement` method; should not modify any side inputs --> Not change the output value once emitted it.

-Additional parameters in `DoFn` `process` method:
+Can populate additional parameters to `DoFn.process()`:

 1. Timestamp: access timestamp of an input element
 2. Window: access the window that input element falls into
 3. PaneInfo: access the information of current firing (the firing of a window):